What Are Shilajit Honey Sticks?

 Do they help with testosterone or fertility?

-Some small studies suggest shilajit may support testosterone, but evidence is not strong.
+Some small studies suggest shilajit may support testosterone, but the evidence is not strong.
 More research is needed.

 Can shilajit honey sticks cause kidney or liver problems?